siznax/wptools/README.md

 ## Wikipedia Tools library

-Get the plain text, wikitext, HTML, or parse tree of an article via the MediaWiki API.
+Get the plain text, wikitext, HTML, or parse tree of an article via MediaWiki API.
 You may get the whole article in those formats, just the "lead" section (summary), or just the Infobox (if extant).

 See ``pydoc wptools`` for module docs.
 See ``<func> -h`` for command-line help.